Saturday, December 1 – Mindo to San Clemente – 350 km

 Pharmacies in Peru tend to be small, independent shops.
 We stopped into about half a dozen hoping to find the same brand of meter I was using, and for which I still have test strips.
 I was told that a nearby hospital has a pharmacy and they sell the brand we were looking for.
 So off we went to a very, very busy hospital, found our way to the pharmacy where we were told they don’t sell glucometers and we were pointed in the direction of a bunch of independent pharmacies across the street.
 So I decided to buy a brand of glucose meter I’d never heard of that measures in a scale different than what I’m used to.
 But I can find a conversion chart and will just use this one for calibration.
 Hopefully that will get me home to Canada with some measure of blood glucose control!

-Our walk to the hospital, through a public square and other neighbourhoods let us see some amazing topiary.
-We haven’t really noticed a lot of topiary in other places – maybe one or two pieces, but it seems there is a great enthusiasm for this art form here.
-From animals of all sorts of geometric shapes, it was interesting to see.
+We saw some amazing topiary on our walk to the hospital, through a public square and other neighbourhoods.
+It seems there is a great enthusiasm for this art form here.
+From animals of all sorts of geometric shapes, it was interesting.

-We stopped for lunch in a restaurant overlooking the Plaza de Armas then stopped by the local tourist police office to make a report of yesterday’s purse theft.
-This is all in an effort to get a ‘certified’ report of some sort explaining my missing driver’s license.
+We stopped for lunch in a restaurant overlooking the Plaza de Armas then stopped by the local tourist police office to report yesterday’s purse theft.
+This is all in an effort to get a ‘certified’ report explaining my missing driver’s license.
 Happily this didn’t take long to work through and they agreed to have a report ready later in the day.

 Grabbed dinner at a nearby restaurant and called it an early night.